Morse Code keyboard

 Full source for the Teensy is available for your own use.
 It should appear as a generic USB keyboard and work with any application.

-The case is made using my laser cut box generator and available on Thingiverse.
+The case is made using my laser cut box generator and thing:17901.
 I cut it using 6mm clear acrylic at 100% power, 4% speed, and etched the raster at 100% power, 20% speed.
 The box is a friction fit and holds together without any screws or glue.